-A scene from
+A scene from "The Plot

-to Kill Stalin," a dramatic
+to Kill Stalin," a dramatic production of the

 U.S.S.R. after it aired on September 25.

 Clement Attlee and Harry

 Truman joined Edward R. Murrow in an

-intercontinental televised chat on Small
+intercontinental televised chat on Small World, November

 Shirley Temple rehearses with

 Jules Munshin for her first appearance in "The

 series, which premiered on January 12.

 Following a rehearsal for the

-forehead of regular guest singer Geneviève, as
+the forehead of regular guest singer Geneviève, as

 pianist José Melis smiles.